Music B.A.

 Introduction

 The Music Department supports an unusually diverse curriculum for a department of its size.
 By a choice of concentrations within the bachelor of arts (B.A.) degree, the student can emphasize different aspects of music.
-The “Contemporary Practices” and “Global Musics” concentrations offer a variety of modules (groupings of courses with various focuses) that students will be required to select from in addition to core requirements designed specifically for each concentration.
+The “Compositional Practices” and “Global Musics” concentrations offer a variety of modules (groupings of courses with various focuses) that students will be required to select from in addition to core requirements designed specifically for each concentration.
 All students pursuing the B.A. degree must select one of the three concentrations.

 The concentrations and corresponding modules relevant to each concentration are:

-Contemporary Practices Concentration.
+Compositional Practices Concentration.
 A concentration emphasizing composition and improvisation across multiple genres of music composition.
 Modules offered are:

 • Global Art Musics